 However, some churches remain unaffected especially those which directly did not come under the Roman Catholic Church.
 These churches continued to celebrate Christmas on 6th of January.
 And Armenian Church kept up with the tradition since in Armenia there was no Pagan culture.

 There were a good number of Armenian Christians in Kolkata during the British Raj.
 Some of the landmark buildings were built by them like Queens Mansion, Park Mansion, Masonic Lodge – Freemasons Hall, Nizam Palace etc. However, over the years this number decreased steadily and only a handful stayed back in this city.

 This year I had the wonderful opportunity to celebrate Christmas twice.
-Once on 25th of December when my family celebrated Christmas and the next one was on 6th of January when a good friend of mine Anthony invited me to attend the Armenian Christmas celebrations.
+Once on 25th of December when my family celebrated Christmas and the next one was on 6th of January the Armenian Christmas celebrations.

 Being an avid blogger and a photographer I could not say no and joined the church service along with my wife.
 Initially, I wanted to come alone but my wife insisted on joining as she was very much interested in witnessing a different type of Christmas.